Adamekka/ani-cli/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Are we missing your favorite feature?
-title: ''
+title: ""
-labels: 'priority 4: wishlist, type: feature request'
+labels: "priority 4: wishlist, type: feature request"
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**